NickParonis/Pokemon-game/README.md

-# 2d game
+# 2d platform game made with html canvas and vanila JS
 - download and run html or click here https://normal-regret.surge.sh
-- use W A S D buttons to roam arround
+- use W A S D buttons to move